fusionlanguage/fut/doc/reference.md

 ```

 The properties `Start`, `End`, `Length` and `Value` can be accessed
-only if `Find` returned `true`.
+only if `Find` returns `true`.
 The same restriction applies to the `GetCapture(int group)` method that
-retrieves a part of the match corresponding to parentheses in the pattern.
+retrieves the part of the match corresponding to the parentheses in the pattern.

 ```csharp
 Match() match;